Zaptopod4001/GameOfLifeTilemap/README.md

-# Game of Life with Unity Tilemaps (Unity / C#)
+# Game of Life with Unity Tilemap (Unity / C#)

 ## What is it?

-An example how to create Conway's "game of life" in Unity using tilemaps.
+An example how to create Conway's "game of life" in Unity using Tilemaps.

 ![Game of life image 1](/doc/game_of_life_0.png)